Black triangle (badge): Romani

 Romani first wore the black triangle with a Z notation (for Zigeuner, 'gypsy') to the right of the triangle's point.
-Male Romani were later assigned a brown triangle.
+Male Romani were later assigned a brown triangle in some camps.
 Female Romani were still deemed asocials as they were stereotyped as petty criminals (prostitutes, kidnappers and fortune tellers).

 Disabled people

 The Nazis marked disabled concentration camp inmates with a black triangle.
 Some United Kingdom-based groups concerned with the rights of disabled people have adopted the symbol in their campaigns, citing press coverage and government policies - including changes to disability benefits and Disability Living Allowance, as the reasons for their campaigns.
 "The Black Triangle List" was created to keep track of welfare-related deaths due to cuts by the Department for Work and Pensions.